Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 Apollo 13 Launch

-Apollo 13 is launched, suffering an explosion in its SM oxygen tanks.
-Its Moon landing is aborted, and the crew, James A. Lovell, Jr., John L. Swigert, Jr. and Fred W. Haise, Jr., returns safely after several harrowing days in space.
+Apollo 13 is launched, suffering an explosion in the Service Module oxygen tanks.
+The planned Moon landing is aborted, and the entire world watches as James A. Lovell, Jr., John L. Swigert, Jr. and Fred W. Haise, Jr., struggle for days to survive.
+Due mainly to the innovation and imagination of engineers back home, they are able to return safely to Earth after several harrowing days in space.

 September 12, 1970